metulburr/DG_coupon_auto_clipper/readme.md

 optional arguments:
-  -h, --help            show this help message and exit -b, --headless        Run in headless mode (in the background) -m MULTIPLY, --multiply MULTIPLY
+  -h, --help            show this help message and exit -b, --headless        Run in headless mode (in the background) -a, --available       show available coupons not clipped, no clipping during
+                        process
+  -u, --used            show used coupons
+  -t TOP, --top TOP     show top clipped coupons
+  -m MULTIPLY, --multiply MULTIPLY
-                        time delay multiplier in seconds for loading between web pages, default is 1, to double is 2, etc.
+                        time delay multiplier in seconds for loading between web pages, default is 1, to double is 2, .25 is a quarter of the speed, etc.
+  -d DELAY, --delay DELAY
+                        delay for clipping coupons, an attempt to make sure all coupons are clipped before moving on to next account
   -i INPUT, --input INPUT
                         use this input file of accounts instead of the default coupons.txt